himansh1/portfolio/README.md

 >Acousticness: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.
 >>Liveness: Detects the presence of an audience in the recording.
 Higher liveness values represent an increased probability that the track was performed live.
 A value above 0.8 provides a strong likelihood that the track is live

+Requirements:
+1. Spotfiy API requirements - Use the correct global scopes found @ [developers.spotify](https://developer.spotify.com)
+2. Initial Investigation not required for Machine learning - more to illustrate